Auto-tagging is a feature that you need to turn on before you can do the following:

 Sometimes, the GCLID is created at the time of an impression, rather than a click.
 In those cases, if a user clicks the same ad again, the same GCLID will be used.
 In the click performance report, multiple clicks on the same ad by the same user are counted as multiple clicks in the same GCLID row.

 A small percentage of websites don't allow arbitrary URL parameters and serve an error page when auto-tagging is turned on.
-Check with your webmaster to see if this applies to you, or turn on auto-tagging and do a test by clicking on your ad.
+Check with your web developer to see if this applies to you, or turn on auto-tagging and do a test by clicking on your ad.
 If the link to your site works, then you can use auto-tagging.
 If you get an error, you'll need to turn auto-tagging off from your Google Ads account.
-Then, ask your webmaster to allow arbitrary URL parameters before turning it back on.
+Then, ask your web developer to allow arbitrary URL parameters before turning it back on.

 If your website uses redirects, it’s also important to make sure that the GCLID is passed to the final landing page in order to track conversions.